 Use Jake's story below - what happened?
 How did he feel?

 PSHE and Citizenship LKS2 What Is Bullying?
-Lesson Pack (twinkl.co.uk) KS2 / KS3 PSHE: Being bullied - Jake's Story - BBC Teach To know about different types of bullying and how we can respond to bullying. • can name different types of bullying (including racism) • can identify the different ways bullying can happen (including online) • can describe how they would respond in a range of situations relating to falling out and bullying, including how to get help Recap from last lesson what we learnt bullying is and what our definition is.
+Lesson Pack (twinkl.co.uk)

+KS2 / KS3 PSHE: Being bullied - Jake's Story - BBC Teach

+To know about different types of bullying and how we can respond to bullying.

+- can name different types of bullving (including racism) - can identify the different ways bullying can happen (including online) - can describe how they would respond in a range of situations relating to falling out and bullying, including how to get help

+Recap from last lesson what we learnt bullying is and what our definition is.
 Can the children remember what STOP means?

-Anti-Bullying Week: Different types of bullying explained - BBC Newsround What to do if you're being bullied - BBC Bitesize Anti-Bullying PowerPoint KS2 Anti-Bullying Week - Twinkl Share some different words on the board: racism, ageism, sexism, disablism and the different definitions.
+Anti-Bullying Week: Different types of bullying explained - BBC Newsround What to do if you're being bullied - BBC Bitesize

+Anti-Bullying PowerPoint KS2 | Anti-Bullying Week - Twinkl

+Share some different words on the board: racism, ageism, sexism, disablism and the different definitions.
 Can the children match them up to the correct meaning?

 These can be types of bullying.

 What other ways might someone bully someone?
-List some e.g. physically hurting, name calling, deliberately leaving someone out, spreading unkind rumours, online bullying inc. nasty messages etc. What should we do if we're being bullied or someone we know is being bullied?
+List some e.g. physically hurting, name calling, deliberately leaving someone out, spreading unkind rumours, online bullying inc. nasty messages etc.

+What should we do if we're being bullied or someone we know is being bullied?
 Use the video above to support and think of your own ideas as well.
 How would you get help?

+Refer to the St John's children's anti-bullying policy.

+To know what to do if we witness bullying.

+- can explain how to react if they witness bullying - understand the role of bystanders and the important part they play in reducing bullying - know how and to whom to report incidents of bullying, where to get help and support the incident.pdf (anti-bullyingalliance.org.uk)

+Show a picture or something showing a situation of bullying where someone is standing by and watching.

+What could they be seeing?
+What might they be hearing?

-Refer to the St John's children's anti-bullying policy. to recognise if a friendship (online or offline) is making them feel unsafe or uncomfortable; how to manage this and ask for support if necessary about the impact of bullying, including offline and online, and the consequences of hurtful behaviour strategies to respond to hurtful behaviour experienced or witnessed, offline and online (including teasing, name-calling, bullying, trolling, harassment or the deliberate excluding of others); how to report concerns and get support Basic List some different types of bullying.
+to recognise if a friendship (online or offline) is making them feel unsafe or uncomfortable; how to manage this and ask for support if necessary about the impact of bullying, including offline and online, and the consequences of hurtful behaviour strategies to respond to hurtful behaviour experienced or witnessed, offline and online (including teasing, name-calling, bullying, trolling, harassment or the deliberate excluding of others); how to report concerns and get support

+List some different types of bullying.

 What does 'racism' mean?

-Advanced Explain what we should do if we are being bullied or someone we know is being bullied.
+Explain what we should do if we are being bullied or someone we know is being bullied.
 Create a list of strategies that someone could use in this situation.

-First To know what to do if we witness bullying. • can explain how to react if they witness bullying • understand the role of bystanders and the important part they play in reducing bullying • know how and to whom to report incidents of bullying, where to get help and support Show a picture or something showing a situation of bullying where someone is standing by and watching. the incident.pdf (anti-bullyingalliance.org.uk) What could they be seeing?
-What might they be hearing?
-BasicWhat is a 'bystander?'Why does it make things worse if a bystander does nothing?AdvancedUse the image from the start of the lesson.
+What is a 'bystander?'

+Why does it make things worse if a bystander does nothing?

+Use the image from the start of the lesson.
 Explain how the bystander would be able to make this situation better.
 Describe what they could do and how this would help.